 ⚠️ Common Mistakes to Avoid

-- Trying to time the market instead of staying consistent.
+- Trying to time the market perfectly

-- Investing money you might need soon.
+- Investing money you actually need soon

 Final Thoughts: Start Small, Stay Consistent